 Nativity School of Worcester is an accredited, independent, Jesuit middle school that provides a quality, all-scholarship education to underserved boys of all faiths.
 Drawing upon four pillars – strength, scholarship, character, and service – a Nativity education inspires self-discovery, responsibility, spiritual growth, and a lifelong dedication to learning.

-With application assistance and guidance from Nativity Worcester’s Office of Graduate Support, our graduates currently attend or have attended the following colleges: American University, Assumption College, Boston College, Chemeketa Community College, Clark University, College of the Holy Cross, Curry College, DePaul University, Diablo Valley College, Emerson College, Emmanuel College, Fitchburg State University, Fordham University, Franklin Pierce University, High Point University, Johnson & Whales University, Johnson & Wales University – North Miami, Massachusetts College of Liberal Arts, Molloy College, Nichols College, Oregon State University, Providence College, Quinnipiac University, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts – Amherst, University of Massachusetts – Dartmouth, University of Massachusetts – Lowell, University of New Haven, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University.
-Oregon State University, Providence College, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts – Amherst, University of Massachusetts – Dartmouth, University of Massachusetts – Lowell, University of New Haven, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University
+With application assistance and guidance from Nativity Worcester’s Graduate Support Program, our graduates currently attend or have attended the following colleges: American University, Assumption College, Boston College, Brandeis University, Bridegwater State University, Chemeketa Community College, Clark University, College of the Holy Cross, Curry College, DePaul University, Diablo Valley College, Emerson College, Emmanuel College, Fitchburg State University, Fordham University, Franklin Pierce University, High Point University, Johnson & Whales University, Johnson & Wales University – North Miami, Massachusetts College of Liberal Arts, Molloy College, Morehouse College, Nichols College, Oregon State University, Providence College, Quinnipiac University, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts Amherst, Boston, Dartmouth, and Lowell campuses, University of Michigan, University of New Haven, Wentworth Institute of Technology, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University.

 Throughout the school’s history, Nativity Worcester has not received financial assistance for operations from the College of the Holy Cross, the Diocese of Worcester or the state and federal government.
 The school relies instead on the generosity of individuals, foundations and corporations.